pestphp/docs/custom-expectations.md

 });
 ```

-Although you can interact with the current value of the expectation, returning using the `and` function, for example, **will cause a new expectation instance to be created**, causing bad behavior in your custom expectations:
+While you can interact with the current value of the expectation, returning using the `and` function **will cause a new expectation instance to be created**, causing bad behavior in your custom expectations:

 ```php
 // Pest.php or Expectations.php...